edirlucasi7/edirlucasi7/README.md

 <h3>👋 Welcome to my profile.</h3>

-I'm Edir Lucas Icety, I'm studying with the aim of learn more and more about Java.
+ I'm studying with the aim of learn more and more about Java.

 - 🌱 I'm currently working on the research of collaborative aspects of the user to contribute to the validation of collaborative requirements.
 - ⚡ Technologies: Spring, Vue, JPA, Materialize, Bootstrap, HTML5, CSS3..